reillywatson/goloose/README.md

 It makes use of some code from the encoder in the stdlib's encoding/json, to try to ensure a consistent view of how to handle embedded types and other corner cases.

+### Options

+goloose takes in an object (`Options{}`) that allows the caller to configure it in various ways.
+The options and effects are detailed below.
+It also exposes function `DefaultOptions()` that returns an options struct configured with sane defaults.

+- `StringToFloat64`
+   When this is true, goloose will convert strings to float64 when the in type is string and the out type is float64, and the conversion is possible. ***NOTE:** this is not the behavior of JSON.Unmarshal!*
+   Default: `false`

 ## License

 The code repurposed from the Go project falls under the BSD license: